German Samoa: Economic development

 During the colonial years new companies were formed to greatly expand agricultural activities which in turn increased tax revenues for public works that further stimulated economic growth; "...over all, the period of German rule was the most progressive, economically, that the country has experienced."
-J. C. Godeffroy, as the leading trading and plantation company on Samoa, maintained communications among its various subdivisions and branches and the home base at Hamburg with its own fleet of ships.
+The major commodity of the island was copra, an industry that was developed on the island mainly by the DHPG (Deutsche Handels und Plantagengesellschaft) and other planters.
+The DHPG's successor, J. C. Godeffroy, as the leading trading and plantation company on Samoa, maintained communications among its various subdivisions and branches and the home base at Hamburg with its own fleet of ships.
 Since the Samoan cultural envelope did not include "labor for hire," the importation of Chinese (coolie) laborers (and to a lesser extent Melanesians from New Guinea working for DHPG) was implemented, and "...by 1914 over 2,000 Chinese were in the colony, providing an effective labor force for the [German] plantations."